A Passage to Indo Part II: Counting Down to Takeoff!

 Hello, Blogging Family!
 I hope you had a blessed Reformation Sunday yesterday.
 This holiday has impacted me differently after our trip to Central Europe this summer.
 I’ve always been a voracious student of history, art, and music, and was excited to visit some of the countries that were crucial to classical music, the World Wars, and church history.
 I realized that Austria, Slovakia, Hungary, and Czechia are either Catholic or secular today, but I also knew that some of them had either been instrumental in the original spread of Christianity across Europe or the Protestant Reformation.
 They are still home to some of Europe’s oldest and most beautiful cathedrals.
 But I wasn’t prepared for the spiritual landscape we encountered during our trip.

 We were blessed to tour cathedrals in each country, as well as Melk Abbey in Austria.
 Melk is a Benedictine monastery that was founded in 1089 and is famous for its ancient library as well as the dignitaries that have visited (including Mozart, Napoleon, and Empress Maria Theresa).
-The art and architecture in all these locations exceeded my expectations, and at Melk I especially loved seeing some medieval manuscripts I’d studied in facsimile during grad school at SCAD
+The art and architecture in all these locations exceeded my expectations, and at Melk I especially loved seeing some medieval manuscripts I’d studied in facsimile during grad school at SCAD!

 But I was also deeply saddened as I pondered the Jesus portrayed by this art, and imagined how different my life would be if this were the only Jesus I knew.
 Everywhere we went, the representations of Christ we saw were effeminate and dead.
 He was typically either nailed to a cross, or being tended by his mother or saints after his death.
 While it’s essential to spend time remembering how much Jesus suffered for our sins, our hope of eternal life comes from the truth that he is a risen, powerful Savior who conquered death and is alive and working today (1 Cor.
 15:12-28).